steltenpower/webFolder/README.md

 # openWebFilesInsteadOfLocalSave
-Browser extension: based on URL, MIME, file-extension ignore HTTPheader content-disposition:attachment;
-If possible make a difference between files manually opened and those by other files (maybe based on window.sth)
+Browser extension: ignore HTTPheader content-disposition:attachment; for the combinations of MIMEtype&URL you set If possible make a difference between files manually opened and those by other files (maybe based on window.sth)

 Change every occurence of "something.nl" in the code to domain(s) you want to use it on.